-For example, in the Move It Coast to Coast campaign, participants work together as a team to support each other in engaging in physical activity as their team competes with others to “race” across the United States.
+In the WellSteps Move It Coast to Coast campaign, participants work together as a team to support each other by engaging in physical activity as their team competes with others to “race” across the United States.

 This campaign uses each of the behavior change strategies and social support to help all team members increase physical activity and applies technology to track progress and enable communication within and between teams.

-Besides the use of technology, this wellness campaign requires considerable leadership support for wellness.
-Company leaders must decide to make creating a healthy workplace a priority.
+Besides the use of technology, this worksite wellness campaign requires considerable leadership support for work site wellness.
+Company leaders must decide to make creating wellness at work a priority.
 Budgets are created and time is allotted to all employees and significant others to help them with everything they need to change behaviors.
-Four months before any behavior change program is launched, a marketing campaign was initiated.
+Four months before any behavior change program was launched, a marketing campaign was initiated.

-These campaigns may include visible leadership support for the wellness program, posters, postcards, emails, newsletter articles, blogs, and department announcements.
-Introduction to and explanation of the wellness program is made to all employees during required work meetings.
+These campaigns may include visible leadership support for wellness programs in the workplace, posters, postcards, emails, newsletter articles, blogs, and department announcements.
+Introduction to and explanation of the wellness program is made to all employees during required work meetings.>

-Throughout the year, the wellness committee and company leadership are engaged in improving the worksite culture and enviornment by making it easier to be healthy.
-Every aspect of every behavior change campaign is guided by the AMSO behavior change model.
+Throughout the year, the wellness committee and company leadership are engaged in improving the worksite culture and environment by making it easier to be healthy.
+Every aspect of every behavior change campaign is guided by the AMSO model of behavior change.

-Evidence That the Best Worksite Wellness Programs Behavior Change
+Evidence That in the Best Worksite Wellness Programs Behavior Change is a Success

 The challenge has been to integrate this science into the worksite setting.
 WellSteps and the nation’s best worksite wellness programs have embraced the AMSO model.
 It is the only model we use with our wellness programs.